bhisaac/5eFP/5eFP-SRD.md

 **_Bonus Cantrip._** When you choose this circle, you learn one additional druid cantrip of your choice.

 **_Natural Recovery._** You can regain some of your magical energy by sitting in meditation and communing with nature.
-During a short rest, you choose expended spell slots to recover.
-The spell slots can have a combined level that is equal to your level, and none of the slots can be 6th level or higher.
-You can’t use this feature again until you finish a long rest.
+Once per game session and during a rest, you regain up to LEVEL mana.

-For example, when you are a 2nd-­level druid, you can recover up to two levels worth of spell slots.
-You can recover either a 2nd-­level slot or two 1st-level slots.
+For example, when you are a 2nd-­level druid, you can recover up to 2 mana.

 **_Circle Spells._** Your mystical connection to the land infuses you with the ability to cast certain spells.
 You gain access to circle spells connected to the land where you became a druid.
 Choose that land—arctic, coast, desert, forest, grassland, mountain, or swamp—and consult the associated list of spells.